Board of Governors

 There are two funds: the Operating Fund comprising School Fee income covers all revenue and expenses relating to the school year such as school fees, salaries, supplies, administration expenses, plant operation expenses, interests earned on Operating Fund investments and depreciation of operating Fund assets.
 The Building Fund supports long-term asset requirements of the school and is financed through issuing Capital Levy Certificates.

-The Business Manager, together with the Principal, produces annual budgets for both the Operating Fund and the Building Fund that are consistent with the objectives and financial requirements for the school year.
-Drafts of these budgets are reviewed by the Business sub-committee prior to the presentation to the Board.
+The Business and Operations Director, together with the Principal, produces annual budgets for both the Operating Fund and the Building Fund that are consistent with the objectives and financial requirements for the school year.
+Drafts of these budgets are reviewed by the Business Working Group prior to the presentation to the Board.
 Upon approval by the Board the budgets are presented to the Council before the end of May for their final approval.

 The Council of Trustees approves the level of school fees.
 The Board, with the approval of the Council of Trustees, may adjust fees if it deems this necessary.